BalJoz1219/MinecraftModManager2026beta1.1/README.md

-THE MODS HITBOX IS A LITTLEBIT UNDER THEIR TEXT!!!
+THE MOD'S HITBOX IS A LITTLEBIT UNDER THEIR TEXT!!!
 (Will be fixed later!
 Hopefully...)
+BUG FIXED: No need to delete the string while adding a mod or changing the mod folder path.

 Help: